newrelic/nr-labs-widget-pack/README.md

    #### Overview
    Use the Custom Timeseries Chart to plot data over your own timestamp fields ingested into New Relic.

-   The Custom Timeseries chart supports Line & Area chart types.
+   The Custom Timeseries chart supports Line, Area, and Bar chart types.

-   **NOTE: A maximum of 5000 timestamps can be plotted, when using `LIMIT MAX` clause**
+   **NOTE: A maximum of 5000 timestamps can be plotted per group/series**

   #### Requirements
   In order to use this chart, there are a few requirements: